joaoalbertocsjunior/react-s/README.md

 Once you have node and npm installed you can:

-- Use npx to download the available _starter_ template:
+- Use npx to download the available _starter template_:

 	```bash
 	npx react-s-starter